code-charity/youtube/README.md

 <hr>

-#### old Introduction:
+#### Long Introduction:

 ##  [ImprovedTube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd),
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  is an extension we built to refine and sweeten your YouTube experience.
 A one-stop-shop with many powerful features to enhance YouTube, yet liteweight.
 A larger player, tidy UI and hiding distractions were the first loved features.
-Simply to save time.
-But that is not all… - there was so much left to build and there are many clever features to come still. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ImprovedTube is designed with our own UI library: **[Satus](https://github.com/victor-savinov/satus)**, to manage your settings efficiently and to create more powerful and familiar apps. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Please spread the word: ImprovedTube is the only project of it's kind, because other open Youtube Extensions resigned.
+Simple & effient.
+But that is not all… - there was so much left to build and there are many clever features to come still. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ImprovedTube is designed with our own pure UI library: **[Satus](https://github.com/victor-savinov/satus)**, to manage your settings efficiently - and to create more powerful and familiar apps (['ImprovedTube cousins'](https://chrome.google.com/webstore/detail/dark-mode/declgfomkjdohhjbcfemjklfebflhefl)). &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Please spread the word: ImprovedTube is the only project of it's kind, because other open Youtube Extensions resigned.
 No other project provides so much CSS to adjust a website[🦄](https://github.com/search?q=stars%3A%3E700++size%3A%3E3000+++language%3ACSS++App+OR+Addon+OR+Extension+NOT+framework+NOT+apps&type=Repositories&s=updated&o=desc)</font>.
 <p align="center"><img src="https://img.shields.io/chrome-web-store/users/bnomihfieiccainjcjblhegjgglakjdd?style=for-the-badge" alt="Chrome-users" />
       <a href="https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd">
         <img src="https://img.shields.io/chrome-web-store/v/bnomihfieiccainjcjblhegjgglakjdd?style=for-the-badge" alt="chrome-web-store-link" /> </a> </p>